raspberrypilearning/fruit-salad/en/step_5.md

-## Shrink button
+## Add a Shrink button

 In this step, you will make another button, but this button will shrink the ingredients.
-Go back to the **Grow** sprite if you need a reminder of any of the following steps.
+If you need a reminder of any of the following steps, go back to the instructions for the **Grow** button.

 --- task ---

 Click on **Choose a Sprite** and select another **Button3** sprite.

-You will now see the new second button sitting on the Stage.
-Drag the button from the bowl to the menu area on the left-hand side of the screen and place it below the **Grow**  button.
+You will now see the new **Button3** sprite on the Stage.
+Drag the button from the bowl to the menu area on the left-hand side of the Stage and place it below the **Grow**  button.

 --- /task ---